honeycombio/refinery/CONTRIBUTING.md

 - Make changes to the YAML tags for a configuration struct.
 - Update `config/metadata/configMeta.yaml` or `config/metadata/rulesMeta.yaml` to reflect such change.
-- Run the command below from inside the `./refinery/tools/` directory to generate the updated `config_complete.yaml` and `rules_complete.yaml`.
+- Run the command below from inside the `./refinery/tools/convert/` directory to generate the updated `config.md`, `config_complete.md`, and `rules.md`.
 These two files are used to generate the official Refinery configuration documentation.
 `make all`
+- If there're changes to rules, you should manually update `rules_complete.yaml`.

 # References